NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_data.rst

        decode_coords=True,
        decode_times=True, use_cftime=True
    )
-   # match coordinates to X/Y/Z/T axes roles using cf_xarray:
+   # match coordinates to X/Y/Z/T axes using cf_xarray:
    ds = ds.cf.guess_coord_axis()
    # print summary
    ds.info()

-The framework has additional logic for cleaning up noncompliant metadata (e.g., stripping leading or trailing whitespace from netCDF headers), but if you can load a dataset with the above commands, the framework should be able to deal with it as well.
+The framework has additional logic for cleaning up noncompliant metadata (e.g., stripping whitespace from netCDF headers), but if you can load a dataset with the above commands, the framework should be able to deal with it as well.

 If the framework runs into errors when run on a dataset that meets the criteria above, please file a bug report via the gitHub `issue tracker <https://github.com/NOAA-GFDL/MDTF-diagnostics/issues>`__.